intake/intake/docs/source/deployments.rst

 such as `xarray` can be a daunting task due to the large number of files a user may be interested in.
 ``Intake-esm`` addresses this issue in three steps:

-- `Datasets Collection Curation`_ in form of YAML files.
+- `Dataset Catalog Curation`_ in form of YAML files.
 These YAML files provide information about data locations, access pattern,  directory structure, etc. ``intake-esm`` uses these YAML files in conjunction with file name templates to construct a local database.
 Each row in this database consists of a set of metadata such as ``experiment``, ``modeling realm``, ``frequency`` corresponding to data contained in one netCDF file.

 .. code-block:: python

-   col = intake.open_esm_metadatastore(collection_input_definition="GLADE-CMIP5")
+   cat = intake.open_esm_metadatastore(catalog_input_definition="GLADE-CMIP5")

 - Search and Discovery: once the database is built, ``intake-esm`` can be used for searching and discovering